toopher/toopher.github.io/_posts/toopher-on-rails-part-1.md

 Note: We are building off of Michael Hartl's popular [Rails Tutorial](http://ruby.railstutorial.org/) (specifically, the [sample app](https://github.com/mhartl/sample_app)), which walks the user through creating a web app like Twitter.

+## Grab the Toopher API gem
+First things first.
+Add the [Toopher API gem](http://rubygems.org/gems/toopher_api) to your `Gemfile`:

+    gem 'toopher_api', '~> 1.0.5'

+After intalling the gem (`bundle install`), you will have access to [Toopher's Ruby language library](https://github.com/toopher/toopher-ruby), which simplifies calls to the API.

 ## Updates to the User model
 We will update the User model (`user.rb`) to include a `toopher_pairing_id` and a utility method to determine if Toopher is enabled for the user.
 Here's a highlight of the changes: